electrode-io/livebundle/README.md

 ## CLI

-To debug the CLI, open livebundle project in Visual Studio Code and run `yarn debug` from a Visual Studio code terminal *(important, otherwise Visual Studio code will not auto attach debugger)*.
+To debug the CLI, open the LiveBundle project in Visual Studio Code and run `yarn debug` from a Visual Studio code terminal *(important, otherwise Visual Studio code will not auto attach debugger)*.

 This is equivalent to running the `livebundle` CLI executable, but with debugging enabled.
-It is thus possible to provide any supported command and option(s) as if directly running the `livebundle` CLI executable.
+It is thus possible to provide any supported livebundle command and option(s) as if directly running the `livebundle` CLI.

 ## Mocha Tests